-What can you do, today, to make PEACE?
+What can I do, today, to make PEACE?
 This question came to me today via a beautiful cause.

 What can I do, indeed?
 I can share how PEACE can happen and how I/we can make a difference in other people’s lives and have the next generation be better off because of our efforts.